 Procurement

-The district will follow all state and Federal guidelines when procuring food for the Federal School Meal Programs and as part of istrict procurement procedures, establish a procurement plan and Code of Conduct consistent with the Uniform Grant Guidance; 2 CFR 200.
+The district will follow all state and Federal guidelines when procuring food for the Federal School Meal Programs and as part of district procurement procedures, establish a procurement plan and Code of Conduct consistent with the Uniform Grant Guidance; 2 CFR 200.
 Food specifications shall be written in a manner to procure food products that meet the school meal pattern requirements.

 Smart Snacks Standards in School